Apolexian/level4-project-docs/timelog.md

 ### 25 Sept 2021

-* *0.5 hours* Setting up empty git repos for dissertation and quic implementation (added as submodules to this repo)
+* *0.5 hours* Set up empty git repos for dissertation and quic implementation (added as submodules to this repo)

 ## Week 2

 ### 30 Sep 2021

 * *0.5 hours* Meeting with supervisor
-* *0.5 hours* Aggregating meeting notes
+* *0.5 hours* Aggregated meeting notes

 ### 1 Oct 2021